NathanaelMutua/PostgreSQL-notes/README.md

 # Querying Data in PostgreSQL
-*Mastering SELECT, Aliases, ORDER BY, and DISTINCT*
+*Mastering SELECT, Aliases, ORDER BY, and DISTINCT with Lucy, Nathanael and Stella*

 ## Introduction
 The SELECT statement is the foundation of data retrieval in PostgreSQL.
 This tutorial covers essential querying techniques using the `employees` table: